angular-schule/website-articles/blog/2017-12-pure-immutable-operations/README.md

 }
 ```

-Here is a set of tests which demonstrate the usage of each method:
+As promised, here is a set of **unit tests** that demonstrate the usage of each method:

 ```ts
 // immutable-array.spec.ts